Peter Gassner: A Profile of Veeva's Vertical SaaS Strategy

 Veeva’s success is anchored by two flagship product suites:

-Together, these products cement Veeva’s dominance in its niche.
-As of late 2024, Veeva reported over 900 customers or more, spanning ~$100B in R&D spending using its systems.
-In customer terms, Veeva counts virtually all of Big Pharma as users: early adopters include Pfizer, Novartis, Roche, Johnson & Johnson, Amgen, Merck, and many others (www.forbes.com).
-Royce said in 2024 that “18 of the top 20 medtech companies partner with Veeva MedTech” for devices and diagnostics, underscoring that expansion beyond just drugmakers (ir.veeva.com).
-Case studies abound: Bayer’s global rollout is one example (www.veeva.com), as are numerous stories of clients reducing study start times or compliance risk with Vault built-in.
+Together, these products cement Veeva's dominance in its niche.
+As of FY2025, Veeva reported a total of 1,477 customers, including 1,125 in R&D Solutions and 730 in Commercial Solutions ([4]).
+In customer terms, Veeva counts virtually all of Big Pharma as users: early adopters include Pfizer, Novartis, Roche, Johnson & Johnson, Amgen, Merck, and many others ([2]).
+Royce said in 2024 that “18 of the top 20 medtech companies partner with Veeva MedTech” for devices and diagnostics, underscoring that expansion beyond just drugmakers ([33]).
+Case studies abound: Bayer’s global rollout is one example ([32]), as are numerous stories of clients reducing study start times or compliance risk with Vault built-in.
 (These customer wins reinforce Gassner’s frequent mantra: “customer success” is a core KPI.)

-Table 1 (above) shows Veeva’s rising revenues, but Gassner also cites non-financial metrics.
-According to the SEC filings and shareholder communications, bookings growth (new contract orders) and annual recurring revenue (ARR) have stayed high, typically growing mid-teens to 20% in recent years, even as base revenue is large.
-The board reports highlight strong cash flow and debt-free balance sheet.
-On compensation, it’s notable that in FY2025 Veeva’s board awarded Gassner a sky-high stock option grant worth $172 million (fair value) (www.panabee.com), tied to a challenging performance target: the stock must trade at or above $236.90 for 60 consecutive days to fully vest.
+Table 1 (above) shows Veeva's rising revenues, but Gassner also cites non-financial metrics.
+According to the SEC filings and shareholder communications, bookings growth (new contract orders) and subscription revenue have stayed robust, with subscription revenue growing 20% in FY2025 – outpacing total revenue growth.
+The board reports highlight strong cash flow and a debt-free balance sheet.
+On compensation, it's notable that in FY2025 Veeva's board awarded Gassner a stock option grant worth $172 million (fair value) ([7]), tied to a challenging performance target: the stock must trade at or above $236.90 for 60 consecutive days to fully vest.
 This aligns his incentives tightly with long-term value creation.

 Leadership and Corporate Culture